LibrariesHacked/schema-librarydata/docs/membership.md

 As the data is a 'snapshot' of the current count of members, it would be easiest for the library services to publish a new file every time they do this count.

-### How the data could be used
+### How the data could be used {#usage}

 ---

 #### Locally

-One usage for the data would be to map the areas along with other statistics.
+Membership areas can be mapped along with other statistics.
 One of these is population counts, another is indices of deprivation.

 For example, in the sample data row, we have the following area.